-Combining Remote Sensing & Cloud technology is the future of farming
+Combining Remote Sensing & GIS technology is the future of risk management in agribusiness

 According to the FAO, the growth rates of global agricultural production and crop yields have slowed in the last couple of years, raising fears that the world may not be able to grow enough food and other commodities to ensure that future populations are adequately fed.
-Considering climate change as an important factor in world farm production, the growth rates of global production may further be endangered by failure of rains and occurrence of natural disasters such as floods and droughts leading to crop failures, food insecurity, famine and mass migration together with negative national economic growth.
+Considering climate change as an important factor in world farm production, the growth rates of global output may further be endangered by failure of rains and occurrence of natural disasters such as floods and droughts leading to crop failures, food insecurity, famine and mass migration together with negative national economic growth.
 That’s why the risk management in agriculture is becoming an important tool for farmers to anticipate, avoid and react to shock, and thus mitigating risk and uncertainty in agriculture.

-Use of GIS in risk management as well as improving data visualisation and decision making process with the help of maps is becoming a standard for agencies, insurance companies and businesses around the world.
+Use of GIS for risk management in agriculture as well as improving data visualization and decision-making process with the help of maps is becoming a standard for agencies, insurance companies and businesses around the world.
 Digital maps can display spatial correlations and patterns that are difficult to see in spreadsheet-based reports.
-Moreover, web based GIS solution can be an incredible tool for collaboration between stakeholders in risk management, namely insurance providers, farmers and governmental agencies.
+Moreover, web-based GIS solution can be an incredible tool for collaboration between stakeholders in farm risk management, namely insurance providers, farmers and governmental agencies.

-We bring you a case study with an example of an agricultural risk management project where insurance company used airborne multispectral imagery to evaluate the impact hail damage on corn for the purpose of insurance claim assessment.
+We bring you a use case about agricultural risk management strategies where the insurance company used airborne multi-spectral imagery to evaluate the impact hail damage on corn for the purpose of insurance claim assessment.

 Goals and Challenges

-Their main goal was to create a solution combining Remote sensing technology with related ancillary data collection within GIS to gain an advanced and accurate tool for assisting with crop hail damage insurance settlements in minimal time and without conflict, while keeping expenses low.
-The challenge was in finding the best way for sharing large raster datasets with farmers without experience in GIS, together with improving the collaboration process so that settlements could be done in a more efficient way.
+Their primary goal was to create a solution combining Remote sensing technology with related ancillary data collection within GIS to gain an advanced and accurate tool for assisting with crop hail insurance settlements in minimal time and without conflict, while keeping expenses low.
+The challenge was in finding the best way for sharing large raster datasets with farmers without experience in GIS, together with improving the collaboration process so that settlements could be done more efficiently.

-Insurance company consultants and analysts can use NDVI data to determine the intensity and area of crop fields damage by analyzing NDVI pixel intervals using NDVI map (with a scale range from -1 to +1).
+Insurance company consultants and analysts can use NDVI data to determine the intensity of crop fields damage by analyzing NDVI pixel intervals using the NDVI map (with a scale range from -1 to +1).
 Inanimate or dead material (roads, buildings, soil or dead plants) is displayed in red, while plants are displayed in green, making the hail damaged area easily visible on a map.
-This analysis helps generating parameters for insurance claim assessments.
+This analysis helps to generate parameters for insurance claim assessments.

 Sensor data was uploaded to different layers through Map Editor, making it available on the cloud and therefore easily accessible.
 Insurance company used polygon layers to mark the insured areas with additional information on insurance levels for each sector, together with damage indexes provided by processing the NDVI data.
 One layer included the sample data from the field investigation.